darkwebdesign/symfony-addon-pack/README.md

 ### Form Field Types

-* BooleanType, transforms an user entered value to a boolean.
+* BooleanType, transforms an user selected value into a boolean.
-* EntityType, transforms an user entered identifier to a Doctrine entity.
+* EntityType, transforms an user entered identifier into a Doctrine entity.

 ### Validation Constraints